Morris House Hotel

 Photo courtesy of Morris House Hotel

-Each of the 15 rooms is tastefully decorated in Colonial-era decor and reproductions.
+Each room is tastefully decorated in Colonial-era decor and reproductions.
 Despite the history and limitations inherent in any historic structure, guestrooms are large and uncluttered with all the modern conveniences, splashes of natural light, and sparkling bathrooms, some with Jacuzzi tubs.
-Adding to the allure are a complimentary continental breakfast and an evening hosted wine hour.
+Adding to the allure are a complimentary continental breakfast and a cocktail, beer, or glass of wine on the house.